gamati01/BGK2D_GPU/README.md

 1) Description

-This is a 2D CFD Lattice Boltzmann Method code developed to assess performance using GPU.
+This is a 2D CFD Lattice Boltzmann Method code developed to
+	1) Give a (quite) efficient implementation of LBM
+ 	2) Exploit mulithreading
+  	3) assess performance using (different) GPUs (now AMD and NVIDIA).

 It is a "downsize" of a more complex code (3D one with mpi+openacc).
+Different options can be activated/decativated via preprocessing flags

-Two implementation are possible
+Two implementations are possible
   * ORIGINAL (default)
 	Classical implementation, with two different subroutine streaming + collision
   * FUSED
-	Implementation with one single fused subroutine (no streaming subroutine). i It asks for less BW but it uses pointers.
+	Implementation with one single fused subroutine (no streaming subroutine).
+        It asks for less BW but it uses pointers.

 These are the "possible" choice